vidstack/player/apps/site/src/routes/docs/player/getting-started/styling.md

 [`[attr]`](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) selects
 elements based on the presence or value of an attribute, and the [`:not()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:not) pseudo-class represents elements that do _not_ match a list of selectors.
-We can combine these to create powerful selectors based on the media state being updated on the `vds-media-ui` element.
+We can combine these to create powerful selectors based on the media state being exposed and updated on the `<vds-media>` element.

 ## Media Attributes

-Here's a reference table that displays all the media attributes that are set on the `vds-media-ui` element.
+Here's a reference table that displays all the media attributes that are set on the `<vds-media>` element.

 <script>